Frequently Asked Questions

 3. How do we schedule an appointment?

-Please contact me via the online form on this site with your names and cell phones as well as your joint availability during the following time slots: Sunday -Thursday, 10-12 or 15-17, at my office in Yitzhar.
+Please contact me via the online form on this site with your names and cell phones as well as your joint availability during the following time slots: Monday -Thursday, 10-12 or 15-17, at my office in Bat Ayin, Gush Etzion.
 I might at times have some flexibility with the timing so feel free to ask.
 I will get back to you and let you know if your timing allows for us to meet or if slots might be opening up in the future.

 I offer below some links to websites about David Schnarch and the Crucible Approach which you may find useful.
 I will warn that some of my readers here may be challenged or offended by some of the material at these sites.